-132. Whoever makes, signs or uses, or causes to be made, signed or used, any declaration, statement or document in the transaction of ments, etc. any business relating to the customs, knowing or having reason to believe that such declaration, statement or document is false in any material particular, shall be punishable with imprisonment for a term which may extend to six months, or with fine, or with both.
+False declaration, false documents, etc. 132.
+Whoever makes, signs or uses, or causes to be made, signed or used, any declaration, statement or document in the transaction of any business relating to the customs, knowing or having reason to believe that such declaration, statement or document is false in any material particular, shall be punishable with imprisonment for a term which may extend to six months, or with fine, or with both.

-Obstruction of officer of customs.
+Obstruction of officer of customs,

-133. If any person intentionally obstructs any officer of customs in the exercise of any powers conferred under this Act, such 15 person shall be punishable with imprisonment for a term which may extend to six months, or with fine, or with both.
+133. If any person intentionally obstructs any officer of customs in the exercise of any powers conferred under this Act, such person shall be punishable with imprisonment for a term which may extend to six months, or with fine, or with both.

 Refusal to be X-rayed.
 134. If any person-

-(a) resists or refuses to allow a radiologist to screen or to take X-ray picture of his body in accordance with an order made by a magistrate under section 103, or he shall be punishable with imprisonment for a term which may extend to six months, or with fine, or with both.

-(b) resists or refuses to allow suitable action being taken on the advice and under the supervision of a registered medical practitioner for bringing out goods liable to confiscation secreted inside his body, as provided in section 103;
+- (a) resists or refuses to allow a radiologist to screen or to take X-ray picture of his body in accordance with an order made by a magistrate under section 103, or - (b) resists or refuses to allow suitable action being taken on the advice and under the supervision of a registered medical practitioner for bringing out goods liable to confiscation secreted inside his body, as provided in section 103;